EmilyG101/CSA-2023-24/Unit 1/README.md

 - Input/scanner (optional for ap test)
 - Arithmetic
 - String concantenation\
-### P.S. all code shown in in the main class, ignore the .java, it's just to make the code colorful.
+### P.S. all code shown is in the main class, ignore the .java, it's just to make the code colorful.